 - Vitamin C needs greatly increase during breastfeeding.1

-- Vitamin C intake by mothers may influence the amount of vitamin C in breastmilk;9 for example, drinking 3-5 servings of orange juice per week doubled breast milk vitamin C concentrations.10
+- Vitamin C intake by mothers may influence the amount of vitamin C in breast milk10 so consuming vitamin C-rich foods during pregnancy and lactation is important.

 - Vitamin C. Food and Nutrition Board, Institute of Medicine.
 Dietary Reference Intakes for Vitamin C, Vitamin E, Selenium, and Carotenoids.
 Washington, D.C.: National Academy Press; 2000:95-185.